CLIMADA-project/climada_python/doc/guide/install.rst

   All dependencies will be downloaded from the internet.
   Do **not** use a metered, mobile connection!
 * Install `Anaconda`_, following the `installation instructions <https://docs.anaconda.com/anaconda/install/>`_ for your OS.
-* Create a **workspace directory**, ideally in subdirectory of your user/home directory.
+* Create a **workspace directory**.
+  To make sure that your user can manipulate it without special privileges, use a subdirectory of your user/home directory.
   Do **not** use a directory that is synchronized by cloud storage systems like OneDrive, iCloud or Polybox!
 * **Linux** users need to make sure they have ``git`` and ``curl`` installed.
   Ubuntu and Debian users may use APT: